sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 Experiments can often be designed in ways that unintentionally favour the hypothesis being tested.
 By being upfront about assumptions, questioning their validity, and investigating alternative explanations, researchers will improve the reliability and robustness of their conclusions.

-> In some sense it [the p-value] offers a first line of defense against being fooled by randomness, separating signal from noise [...]. *"It’s Not the P-Values’ Fault", Yoav Benjamini (2016) <d-cite key="benjamini2016not"></d-cite>*
+> In some sense it [the p-value] offers a first line of defence against being fooled by randomness, separating signal from noise [...]. *"It’s Not the P-Values’ Fault", Yoav Benjamini (2016) <d-cite key="benjamini2016not"></d-cite>*

 A second essential step is quantifying uncertainty, using tools such as error bars and confidence intervals, which help us gauge the reliability of performance metrics by providing a range of plausible values.
-Additionally, although often criticized, hypothesis tests and p-values can serve as an initial, coarse filter to distinguish signal from noise, laying the groundwork for deeper exploration into the practical significance of the reported results.
+Additionally, although often criticised, hypothesis tests and p-values can serve as an initial, coarse filter to distinguish signal from noise, laying the groundwork for deeper exploration into the practical significance of the reported results.

 Finally, evaluating models on entirely unseen ("out-of-sample") data is essential for accurately assessing their true